Why eBay Is Best for Selling Sports Cards

 3. Easy Listings and Affordable Shipping

-You can list your cards directly from your phone in just a few minutes. eBay’s Standard Envelope option allows sellers to ship lower-value cards with tracking for only a few dollars, making it safe and affordable for both parties.
+You can list your cards directly from your phone in just a few minutes. eBay’s Standard Envelope (ESE) option allows sellers to ship lower-value cards with tracking for only a few dollars, making it safe and affordable for both parties.
+Proper packing and shipping plays a major role in successful sales and buyer satisfaction.

 4. Auction or Buy It Now Flexibility